cwendorf/polyPlot/README.md

 This package contains a set of materials to demonstrate its use:

-- [Introduction](./docs/README.md): Explanation of the basic and advanced polyPlot functions
+- [Introduction](./docs/README.md): Explanation of the basic and advanced polyPlot capabilities.
-- [Exploring Data](./docs/ExploringData.md): Examples of using polyPlot to explore nonnormal data
+- [Exploring Data](./docs/ExploringData.md): Examples using polyPlot to explore nonnormal data.
+- [PolyPlot Visualization](./docs/polyPlot.md): Documentation for the polyPlot visualization function.
+- [PolyPlot Statistics](./docs/polyStats.md): Documentation for the polyStats analysis function.

 ### Contact